seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 *Enter WESTMORELAND*

-**MOWBRAY**
-I think it is my Lord of Westmoreland.

 **WESTMORELAND**
 Health and fair greeting from our general,
 The prince, Lord John and Duke of Lancaster.

 **ARCHBISHOP OF YORK**
-Say on, my Lord of Westmoreland, in peace:
+Say on, my Lady Westmoreland, in peace:
 What doth concern your coming?

 **WESTMORELAND**
 Then, my lord,
 Unto your grace do I in chief address
 The substance of my speech.
-If that rebellion
-Came like itself, in base and abject routs,
-Led on by bloody youth, guarded with rags,
-And countenanced by boys and beggary,
-I say, if damn'd commotion so appear'd,
-In his true, native and most proper shape,
-You, reverend father, and these noble lords
-Had not been here, to dress the ugly form
-Of base and bloody insurrection
-With your fair honours.
-You, lord archbishop,
-Whose see is by a civil peace maintained,
-Whose beard the silver hand of peace hath touch'd,
-Whose learning and good letters peace hath tutor'd,
-Whose white investments figure innocence,
-The dove and very blessed spirit of peace,
 Wherefore do you so ill translate ourself
 Out of the speech of peace that bears such grace,
 Into the harsh and boisterous tongue of war;